5 Village Cricket Stereotypes

 When you turn for the pavilion you swear you catch a glimpse of him grinning and chuckling to himself.
 He’ll go on to make a glittering half-century and give you that same grin after the match.
 Talk about insult to injury.

-Remembering that you game him a lift to game, you seriously consider making a hasty exit – leaving him stranded in Bognor Regis.
+Remembering that you gave him a lift to game, you seriously consider making a hasty exit – leaving him stranded in Bognor Regis.

 Daniel Splarn